 RECOMMENDED: 25 Royal Shih Tzu Mixes

+Both parents, the Chihuahua and Dachshund, are small.
 Perhaps the smallest dog on this list, a Chiweenie is a spunky little canine.
-This hybrid breed brings together some of the defining characteristics of both parents.
+Still, this hybrid brings together some of the defining characteristics of both parents.

 From the Chihuahua side they can have a fiery disposition.
-This doesn’t mean they are aggressive, but simply that they can display a bit of spice on occasion.
-Especially if a small child is bothering it.
+This doesn’t mean they will be aggressive, but simply that they can display a bit of “spice” on occasion, especially if a child is bothering him.

 But this liveliness can also manifest in affection for their owners, whom they are eager to please.
-But…there is also a chance of stubbornness from the Dachshund…so it’s a bit up in the air.
+After all, Chiweenies are known to be passionate dogs.
+But, there is also a chance of stubbornness from the Dachshund…so it’s up in the air.

 26. French Bull Weiner

-Is there is one thing to be said about Frenchies, it’s that they are loads of fun.
-And odds are they’ll pass this on to a French Bull Weiner.
+French Bulldogs are one of the most popular small breeds in America, so this hybrid makes a lot of sense.
+If there is one thing to be said about Frenchies, it’s that they are loads of fun.
+And odds are, they’ll pass this on to a French Bull Weiner.

 Expect this hybrid breed to be lively with a penchant for playing hours upon hours on end.
-Outside of playing, they will also likely have a sunny disposition that is at once alert and reserved.
+Outside of playing, they will also likely have a sunny disposition that is at once alert and reserved, making them adaptable dogs.

 With a strong social side, they do well in larger families and can interact well with other pets too.
+Being the center of attention is something that these dogs enjoy.
 Just be sure that any younger children treat them with care!

-This tiny hybrid breed will rarely weight more than ten pounds.
-Small and compact, they are a great dog for those on the go, as they can accompany you almost anywhere.
+The Dorkie is as adorable as its name.
+This tiny hybrid breed will rarely weigh more than ten pounds.
+Small and compact, Dorkies are great dogs for those on the go, as they can accompany you almost anywhere.

-Yorkies are also hypoallergenic, so Dorkies could make a great option for families that have members who suffer from pet allergies.
+Yorkshire Terriers are also hypoallergenic dogs, and Dorkies are likely to inherit the low-shedding coats as well.
+So, they make great options for families that have members who suffer from pet allergies.

 28. Doxie Chin

-This designer breed is a mix between the regality of a Japanese Chin and the iconic (short and long) stature of a Dachshund.
+This designer dog breed is a mix between the regality of the Japanese Chin and the iconic (short and long) stature of a Dachshund.
+The result is a wonderful blend of affection, loyalty, intelligence and playfulness.

 This breed can be adaptable and will assimilate well in either house or apartment life.
-But if you don’t want fur covering your home, you’ll need to brush their coat at least twice a week.
+But if you don’t want fur covering your home, you may need to brush their coat at least twice a week.
+Both parents are fierce shedders.

-A Doxie Chin is generally sweet-natured and happy, but they are also sensitive.
-So harsh reprimands or training might only cause them anxiety, which might lead to acting out.
+A Doxie Chin is generally sweet-natured and cheerful, but they can also be sensitive.
+So harsh reprimands or training might only cause them anxiety and stress, which might lead to acting out.
+Don’t be fooled by the size, they can be destructive!

 RECOMMENDED: 13 Fascinating Dogs of Japan